 Steps to Canning Pizza Sauce

 When canning, it is important to use a recipe that has been scientifically tested.
 This homemade pizza sauce recipe is the “Basil-Garlic Tomato Sauce” from the Ball Blue Book Guide to Preserving.

 Before you begin, it may be helpful to review this article on water bath canning at the National Center for Home Food Preservation website.

 A more detailed and printable recipe can be found at the bottom of this article, but these are the general steps for making and preserving pizza sauce at home using a boiling water canner:

 - Water bath canner with canning rack

-- Plus basic kitchen supplies: large saucepot, small pot, bowls, towels, knife, and a large spoon.
+- Plus basic kitchen supplies: large saucepot, prep bowls, towels, knife, cutting board, and a large spoon.

-Pop the baking sheets into the preheated oven to roast until the tomatoes burst, about 30-45 minutes.
+Pop the baking sheets into the preheated oven to roast until the tomatoes burst, about 20 to 30 minutes.
 Rotate pans halfway through so everything roasts evenly.